 There are several configurations available for Puppet Enterprise.
 The configuration you use depends on the number of nodes in your environment and the resources required to serve agent catalogs.
 All PE installations begin with the standard configuration, and scale up by adding additional components as needed.

-Existing customer deployments in the field may use other configurations, but for the best performance, scalability, and support, we recommend using one of these three defined architectures unless specifically advised otherwise by Puppet Support personnel.
+Existing customer deployments in the field might use other configurations, but for the best performance, scalability, and support, we recommend using one of our three defined architectures unless specifically advised otherwise by Puppet Support personnel.
 For legacy architectures, we document only upgrade procedures – not installation instructions – in order to support existing customers.

 The extra-large architecture scales PE deployments to 20,000+ nodes.
 This architecture is intended to be deployed with the help of Puppet solutions experts.
 For more information about the capabilities of this architecture and how to deploy it, reach out to your technical account manager.